pweingar/FoenixMCP/README.md

 make clean
 ```

+#### Built Options

+There are three option variables that can be set in the makefile:

+* `CPU`: This specifies which CPU is the target.
+Currently only the M68000 is supported, with a CPU code of 32 (0x20).
+* `MODEL`: This species which Foenix model is the target.
+Currently only the Foenix A2560K is supported, with a code of 13.
+* `KBD_POLLED`: As a temporary feature, if this option variable is defined, it will specify to the kernel that polled I/O is to be used for keyboard access instead of interrupt driven I/O.

 ## License

 Most of the source code for this kernel is made available under the open source